This is a sample chapter from The House, The Spheres Book Two. More information about the book and the series can be found under Books. And now …

 ‘That is a long time to be cut off.’

 ‘Augustine Trent.
 Chair of the RISE board.
-He wants a seat on that dais and he will stop at nothing to get there.
-It was his idea to call for an independent inquest.’
+He will stop at nothing to get a seat on that dais.
+The independent inquest was his idea.’
 Em’s emphasis made it clear that he thought the inquest had been anything but independent.
+‘As was the idea to install an auditor to provide’—Em drew air quotes—‘much-needed oversight.’

-‘Speaker Anar left before the vote,’ Em continued.
-‘Nobody knows why.
+‘Trent bought the inquest’s panel with promises of grants and sponsorships,’ Em continued.
+‘And it promptly blamed Anar and the Administration and their lack of leadership for the breach.
+Speaker Anar left a day after the inquest presented its findings.
+Nobody knows why.
 She wasn’t the type to throw in the towel.
 Now no one can get the required votes to replace her.’

 ‘The Rath is without a Speaker?’
 Tayl asked.